National Association of Corporate Directors: Special events

 NACD specialty programming includes signature annual events and new programming to reflect emerging trends in the directorship field.
-These events include From Battlefield to Boardroom, NACD Directorship 100, and the NACD NXT Gala.
+These events include NACD Directorship 100, NACD DE&I Awards, and From Battlefield to Boardroom.

 Foundation courses

-NACD offers director education courses as the foundation of two NACD credentials, NACD Fellowship and NACD Directorship Certification.
+NACD offers director education courses as the foundation of their primary credential, NACD Directorship Certification.
+The former NACD Fellowship® was phased out in 2023.

-Director Professionalism is the prerequisite course for certification and provides directors with boardroom fundamentals.
+Virtual Director Professionalism® is the prerequisite course for certification and provides directors with boardroom fundamentals.